 Be truthful with your nurse and don’t be shy.
 Y’all are going to be best buds by the time this is all over because there’s probably very few people that have been where she will go with you.
 I mean, bright lights pointed straight at your girly bits while we stick our fingers in and look inside…while you push as hard as you possibly can?
 Who else has been there, really?

 Be unapologetically real.
 We don’t mind the moaning or the hand squeezing.
-The screaming doesn’t faze us, and we will forget what your vagina looks like 2 minutes after the baby is born.
+The screaming doesn’t phase us, and we will forget what your vagina looks like 2 minutes after the baby is born.